googleapis/google-api-nodejs-client/README.md

     $ npm test

 which looks for tests in the `./tests` directory.
-To run a particular test, you may use

-    $./node_modules/.bin/mocha tests/some_test.js

-Alternatively, install mocha globally to run the tests.

-    $ npm install -g mocha

-With globally installed mocha, running all tests is done with

-    $ mocha tests/*

-and a single test with

-    $ mocha tests/some_test.js

 Your code should honor the
 [Google JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).